balena-io/docs/README.md

 cd docs
 npm install
 ```
-Now to check that everything it working correctly, start the local server with:
+Now to check that everything is working correctly, start the local server with:
 ```
 npm start
 ```